gdsestimating/winbidpro15-docs/docs/setup/installing-on-a-server.md

 When it is not desired to deploy the program for all users, the Deployment tool can still be used by editing the registry a little.
 Follow these steps:

-1. Install the Deplyoment program
+1. Install the WinBidPro Deployment Tool
 2. Copy the WinBidProDeployment key/value from `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Run`
-3. Install this registry key for GDS users via a Group Policy at the location `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`
+3. Install this registry key for WinBidPro users via a Group Policy at the location `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`
-4. ​​Log in as one of the users and it should install on login and hopefully we're good to go.
+4. ​​Log in as one of the users and it should install

 ### Working with Multiple Server Nodes